 When the vehicle approaches a pedestrian or bicyclist ahead too rapidly, the red FPB alert display will flash on the windshield.
-Eight rapid high-pitched beeps will sound from the front.
+Eight rapid high-pitched beeps will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
 When this Pedestrian Alert occurs, the brake system may prepare for driver braking to occur more rapidly which can cause a brief, mild deceleration.
 Continue to apply the brake pedal as needed.
 Cruise control may be disengaged when the Front Pedestrian Alert occurs.